Converted to 4, half day sessions for online participation: October 13 – 16, 2020, 8:00 AM – 11:30 AM Pacific

 CA: The Board of Behavioral Sciences has deferred CE course approvals to APA and other states’ licensing board approvals for its licensees.
 See those approvals under Psychologists and Social Workers

-Other States: If your state is not specifically listed, nearly all state Social Work boards accept either APA or are reciprocal with other state licensing board approvals, such as those listed below.
+Other States: If your state is not specifically listed, nearly all state Social Work boards accept either APA, or ASWB, or are reciprocal with other state licensing board approvals, such as those listed below.
 Check with your board to be sure.
 The Ohio Board includes social Workers.

 NY: R. Cassidy Seminars is recognized by the New York State Education Department’s State Board for Social Work as an approved provider (#0006) of continuing education for licensed social workers.
-This program is approved for 13 contact hours.
-Live in-person.
+This program is approved for 13 contact hours Live online.

 OH: Provider approved by the Ohio Counselor, Social Worker and Marriage and Family Therapist Board for (13) clock hours, #RCST110701